george-hawkins/arf-drone/stores.md

 I always like to put numbers to things so I looked up the [Alexa rank](http://www.alexa.com/siteinfo) for every site - though traffic figures are obviously a crude metric as to anything.

 For the specialist country specific sites [Unmanned Tech UK](https://www.unmannedtechshop.co.uk/) had by far the highest rank.
 In the UK [Quadcopters UK](http://www.quadcopters.co.uk/) also ranked highly.
 In Germany [Globe Flight DE](http://www.globe-flight.de/) and [MHM-Modelbau DE](https://www.mhm-modellbau.de/) ranked highest.
 In Switzerland no particular specialist store stood out based on its Alexa ranking but more general major online retailers like [Brack CH](https://www.brack.ch/) and [Digitec CH](https://www.digitec.ch/) carry a lot of drone parts.
-The international store [RobotShop INT](http://www.robotshop.com/eu/en/) ranked higher than any of the country specific specialist store.
+The international stores [HobbyKing INT](https://hobbyking.com) and [RobotShop INT](http://www.robotshop.com/eu/en/) ranked higher than any of the country specific specialist store.

+When researching any component of this quadcopter build the name HobbyKing invariably came up - it is certainly one of the most referenced / well known sites when it comes to this area.

+For the full Alexa figures see [`alexa-rank.txt`](alexa-rank.txt) - some of the stores listed here have very low/poor ranks, interpret that as you will.

 E305 propulsion system
 ----------------------